-StreetDesignAI significantly outperformed ChatGPT in helping participants understand perspectives they had not previously considered in street design (W$=$43.5, $p=0.031$), with mean ratings increasing from 3.46 to 4.04 (Table \ref{tab:understanding-comparison}).
+StreetDesignAI showed significantly higher ratings than ChatGPT in helping participants understand perspectives they had not previously considered in street design (W$=$43.5, $p=0.031$), with mean ratings increasing from 3.46 to 4.04 (Table \ref{tab:understanding-comparison}).
 StreetDesignAI also led to significantly higher overall satisfaction (3.38 to 3.85, W$=$24.0, $p=0.034$) and stronger intention to use the system in professional work (2.88 to 3.62, W$=$46.0, $p=0.025$).
 While participants rated persona feedback from StreetDesignAI as more authentic than ChatGPT (3.31 to 3.77), this difference did not reach statistical significance ($p=0.070$).